palomachain/pigeon/README.md

-# Conductor
+# Pigeon

 ## ISSUES

-Please use https://github.com/palomachain/paloma/issues to submit issues and add sparrow label!
+Please use https://github.com/palomachain/paloma/issues to submit issues and add pigeon label!

 # Instructions to test sending messages to EVM